jan-warchol/cli-tools/lilypond/intro-text.md

 yet?
 Or maybe you often use more than one LilyPond version at the same time?
-Since LilyPond is open-source you have the possibility to download the code and compile it yourself to get whatever version you want.
-When doing this these scripts can be a great help.
+Since LilyPond is open-source you have the possibility to download the code and compile it yourself to get whatever versions you want.
+When doing this the scripts described here can be of great help.

-The first thing you want to do is to download the source files and other stuff.
+The first thing you want to do is to download LilyPond source files, required libraries and other stuff.
 To do this, download `grab-lily-sources.sh` script from [here] (http://github.com/janek-warchol/cli-tools/blob/master/lilypond/ grab-lily-sources.sh) and run it.
-It will ask you for directory, to put Lilypond files.
+It will ask you in which directory LilyPond stuff should be placed.
-All paths you will find in this tutorial will be related to it.
+All paths in this tutorial are relative to this directory.

 Next you want to compile the current version.
 All you have to do is to run the script `build-lily.sh` that was downloaded in